ash-project/ash/usage-rules.md

   outside the transaction.
 - Use action arguments for inputs that need validation
 - Use preparations to modify queries before execution
+- Preparations support `where` clauses for conditional execution
+- Use `only_when_valid?` to skip preparations when the query is invalid
 - Use changes to modify changesets before execution
 - Use validations to validate changesets before execution
 - Prefer domain code interfaces to call actions instead of directly building queries/changesets and calling functions in the `Ash` module